PGVSNH20/the-train-track-dreamteam/Documentation/readme.md

 ## TrainEngine API
 ### Main terms and concept
 ![Concept ](_assets/concept.png)
+* API can handle track map thats origins from one station and "grows" to east
+* Tracks can be branches of other tracks and tracks kan merge
+* API can handle "unlimited" amount of stations, switches, crossings and tracks.
+* Tracks contains at least one link.
+Links starts att station or switch and ends att station or switch.
 ### Track ORM
 Handls data related to Tracks:
 * Takes input data as file or string